shubhendukr/trailer-tube/README.md

 python entertainment.py
 ```

-This will generate trailer_tube.html file which will redirect to the desired website where you can enjoy the trailer of various movies.
+This will generate trailer_tube.html file which will redirect to the *Trailer TUBE website* where you can enjoy the trailer of various movies.

 TADAAA !!!!
 Now sit back and browse your favorite movie Trailer.